polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 The address of the memory accessed through the cache is used to determine which bank and set combination will be used to store the 64 byte block acccessed from the backing memory.
 The backing memory is typically external DDR memory.The index of the way that will be used within the set is determined based on the current content and previous use of the various ways within the set.
 This means that a specific backing memory location can be stored in one of 16 possible ways within a set.

 The L2 cache controller control registers can be used to add additonal constraints on which cache ways can be used.
 It can limit the number of ways available within a set or prevent some ways to be used by specifc L2 masters.
 These constraints are applied based on the index of cache way within a set.
 These constraints are applied across all sets and banks.
 As such, constraints are applied to all ways of the same index, i.e. 128Kbytes.
-The rest of this document refers to a specific way index across all sets and banks and not a single 64 byte way witihin a set when discussiong ways configuration.
+The rest of this document refers to a specific way index across all sets and banks and not a single 64 byte way within a set when discussiong ways configuration.

 ### Configuration Registers of Interest